Randhurst Village

 Randhurst Village (previously known as Randhurst Mall and Randhurst Center or simply known as Randhurst) is a shopping center located at the corner of Rand Road (U.S. Route 12) and Elmhurst Road (Illinois Route 83) in Mount Prospect, Illinois.
 The shopping center took its name from combining the names of these two roads into a portmanteau.
 The original owner of the shopping center was the Randhurst Corporation (a joint venture of Carson Pirie Scott, Wieboldt's, and Montgomery Ward).
 At the time of its 1962 opening, it was the first enclosed regional mall in the Chicago metropolitan area and the largest enclosed air-conditioned space in the United States.
 Most of the original mall building closed in 2008 and was demolished in 2009.
 The land was redeveloped as Randhurst Village, an open-air mixed-use shopping center.
 Currently owned by DLC Management, Randhurst is the location of national and regional retailers, several restaurants, second-floor offices, a 140-room hotel and a 12-screen cinema.
-It is now anchored by AMC Theatres, Costco Wholesale and Hampton by Hilton.
+It is now anchored by Macy's, Costco Wholesale, and AMC Theatres.
 Other stores include Home Depot, Jewel-Osco, PetSmart, and TJ Maxx among others.